chikako0219/sharedpanel/README.txt

 4) Setup your activity
 When you add the activity "SharedPanel" on your course, you have to setup items on "Edit settings".

-・Facebook Group ID
+Facebook Group ID
-・Twitter Hashtag
+Twitter Hashtag
-・Email address / Password / Subject (email)
+Email address / Password / Subject (email)
-・Email address / Password / Note title (evernote)
+Email address / Password / Note title (evernote)

 *When you use Evernote, style will be affected by the style of the note itself.
 *To use the Email/Evernote import feature, you need to have PHP IMAP module installed on your server.